MOST BEAUTIFUL PLACES IN ENGLAND TO VISIT

 The Isle of Wight itself is only a hovercraft ride away too.
 All this and top-class restaurants, cinemas, and theatres make Portsmouth a pretty good bet for any UK trip.

-Portsmouth is only an hour and a half away from London by train so that you can visit as a day trip.
-Not bad for a 14 square mile island city!
+Portsmouth is only an hour and a half away from London by train so you can visit on a day trip.
+Not bad for a 14-square-mile island city!

 Scarborough